 The most common go-to remedies are lotions and medicines designed to tackle the problem at hand, but maybe it’s time to take a look at management and preventative measures, rather than a fix when something goes wrong?

 Smoking and drinking alcohol do your skin no favours, either.
 Alcohol ages your skin more rapidly and can enhance signs of dehydration, showing unwanted lines and swelling.
 While the answer isn’t necessarily to cut booze altogether for healthier skin, you can drink in moderation, ensure that you hydrate, avoid binging and cocktails.
 The good news is there are ‘healthier’ types of alcohol, like red wine, which aren’t a cure but do contain a higher amount of antioxidants.

 Smoking is bad across all board, but if you smoke socially to look cool, think again – those cigarettes deprive your skin of oxygen and nutrients, leaving it looking, well, dead.
 Next time you read about someone opting for collagen treatment to cure wrinkles and sagging, just remember that it is cigarettes that lead to the loss of that collagen and elastin, which keep the spring in your skin.

-Almost as bad as smoking is too much stress, which can worsen skin conditions such as acne and psoriasis.
+Almost as bad as smoking is too much stress, which can worsen skin conditions such as acne.
 This is because your body releases cortisol, which is a hormone that increases the oil production in your skin.